Complete damage in linear elastic materials - Modeling, weak formulation and existence results: Motivation

+Damage modeling is an active field in the engineering community since the 1970s.
+For some recent works, we refer to \cite{Car86, NPO94, Mie95, MK00, MS01, Fre02, LD05, Gee07, VSL11}.
+A variational approach to fracture and crack propagation models can be found for instance in \cite{ BFM08, CFM09, CFM10, Neg10, LT11}.
 For a non-gradient approach of damage models for brittle materials we refer to \cite{FG06,GL09, Bab11}.
-There, the damage variable $z$ takes on two distinct values, i.e. $\{0,1\}$, in contrast to our work, where $z \in [0,1]$.
-In addition, the mechanical properties are described in \cite{FG06, GL09, Bab11} differently.
+There, the damage variable $z$ takes on two distinct values, i.e. $\{0,1\}$, in contrast to phase-field models where intermediate values $z \in [0,1]$ are also allowed.
+In addition, the mechanical properties of damage phenomena are described in \cite{FG06, GL09, Bab11} differently.
 They choose a $z$-mixture of a linearly elastic strong and weak material with two different elasticity tensors.

-Damage modeling is an active field in the engineering community since the 1970s.
-For some recent works we refer to \cite{Car86, NPO94, Mie95, MK00, MS01, Fre02, LD05, Gee07, VSL11}.
-A variational approach to fracture and crack propagation models can be found for instance in \cite{ BFM08, CFM09, CFM10, Neg10, LT11}.

 The reason why incomplete damage models are more feasible for mathematical investigations is that a coercivity assumption on the free energy prevents the material from a complete degeneration and dropping this assumption may lead to serious troubles.
 However, in the case of viscoelastic materials, the inertia terms circumvent this kind of problem in the sense that the deformation field still exists on the whole domain accompanied with a loss of spatial regularity (cf. \cite{RR12}).
 Unfortunately, this result cannot be expected in the case of quasi-static mechanical equilibrium (see for instance \cite{BMR09}).